 - From 1961 to 1990, groundwater pumping from private domestic and agricultural wells in the study area averaged about 45,900 afy.
 From 1991 to 1999, groundwater pumping steadily declined to about 23,600 afy primarily due to conversions from agricultural to urban land uses.
 In 2000, CDA pumping commenced to replace the declining agricultural production, and by 2018, groundwater pumping in the study area was about 37,000 afy.
 Since WY 2019, total groundwater pumping in the study area increased almost 10,000 afy due to increased CDA pumping, to reach its intended pumping rate of 40,000 afy.
-In WY 2022, there was 44,342 af total groundwater pumping in the GMP study area; 38,277 af of this was CDA pumping. - Since groundwater-level measurements commenced at the PBHSP monitoring wells in 2015, there have been some increasing and decreasing trends in groundwater levels observed along the reaches of Chino Creek, Mill Creek, and SAR.
-From September 2016 to September 2022, groundwater levels near the edges of the riparian habitat have changed between +/- 5 feet throughout most of the extent.
-Groundwater levels have declined the along the northern portion of Mill Creek by 5 to 7 feet, just south of the PB-2 monitoring well, which is likely due to increased pumping at the Chino Basin Desalter wells to the north. - Over the past year from 2021 to 2022 groundwater levels generally remained stable or decreased in the Prado Basin near the riparian vegetation areas along the reaches of the SAR, Mill Creek, and southern portion of Chino Creek.
-From 2021 to 2022 groundwater levels declined the most at the northern portion of Mill Creek by up to 2 feet.
-Other areas of groundwater level declines from 2021 to 2022 are: the central and southern reaches of Mill Creek (up to 1 foot), the northern and southern reaches of Chino Creek (up to 0.5 feet), and the northeastern and northern portions of the SAR (up to 1 foot).
-In Section 3.1, the analysis of air photos and NDVI for the riparian habitat areas in these areas of groundwater declines, indicate that from 2021 to 2022 the riparian vegetation did not change significantly, and there was an increase in NDVI at all the areas.
+In WY 2023, there was 41,149 af total groundwater pumping in the GMP study area; 36,687 af of this was CDA pumping. - Since groundwater-level measurements commenced at the PBHSP monitoring wells in 2015, there have been some increasing and decreasing trends in groundwater levels observed in the riparian vegetation area along the reaches of Chino Creek, Mill Creek, and SAR.
+From September 2016 to September 2023, groundwater levels have changed less than +/-5 feet throughout most of the extent.
+Groundwater levels have declined the most along the northern portion of Mill Creek, just south of the PB-2 monitoring well, where levels decreased by five feet likely due to increased pumping at the Chino Desalter wells to the north.
+Groundwater levels increased the most over this period in the northern reach of Chino Creek by about 15 feet where pumping has decreased. - Over the past year from 2022 to 2023 groundwater levels generally increased or remained stable in the Prado Basin near the riparian vegetation areas along the reaches of the SAR, Mill Creek, and southern portion of Chino Creek.
+From 2022 to 2023 groundwater levels increased in areas where they were at historical lows the previous year as measured for the PBHSP.
+Of note is the northern portion of Mill Creek, where groundwater levels declined by about eight feet just south of PB-2 through 2022 and have now increased three feet over this last year.
+In Section 3.1, the analysis of air photos and NDVI for the riparian habitat in indicates that the riparian vegetation did not change significantly in any of the areas, and there was a general increase in NDVI.